openfirmware/read_pwx/README.markdown

 Support for converting additional data from PWX to GPX is planned, specifically summary data.
 I will need a sample PWX file with advanced summary data to be able to write this feature, and I do not have any at the moment.

+## Notes on PWX

+The PWX file from the Timex Cycle Trainer adds some extensions to each sample element.

+* hrmstatus
+* gpsstatus
+* spdstatus
+* pmstatus
+* cadstatus

+It is allowed in the PWX schema to add arbitrary extensions, but I cannot find a source for these extensions that explains the meaning of their values.
+If someone knows this information from the PWX schema please let me know.

 ## Tests

 Tests are written in RSpec.
 Running the tests is fairly straight-forward: